Nick Van Eede: 2000s

-On the 2001 Marillion album Anoraknophobia, Van Eede is credited with co-writing the lyrics to the song "Map of the World" with Marillion frontman Steve Hogarth.
+On the 2001 Marillion studio album Anoraknophobia, Van Eede is credited with co-writing the lyrics to the song "Map of the World" with Marillion frontman Steve Hogarth.

-A new album originally titled Grinning Souls was released by Cutting Crew in 2005.
+A new studio album originally titled Grinning Souls was released by Cutting Crew in 2005.
 Van Eede also appeared on the ITV show Hit Me Baby One More Time, on which he performed "(I Just) Died in Your Arms" and a cover version of Macy Gray's hit "I Try".
-He then embarked on tour with his new line-up: Gareth Moulton (guitar), Sam Flynn (keyboards), Dominic Finley (bass) and Tom Arnold (drums).
+He then embarked on tour with his new line-up: Gareth Moulton (guitar), Sam Flynn (keyboards), Dominic Finley (bass guitar) and Tom Arnold (drums).
 They toured the UK (which included the 'Here & Now 2008 Tour'), Germany, Trinidad and the United States.

 Recent work

-In 2015, a new album was released, Add to Favourites.
+In 2015, a new studio album was released, Add to Favourites.
 Joining Van Eede on the album included guitarists Gareth Moulton and Joolz Dunkley, bassist Nick Kay, keyboardist Jono Harrison, drummer Martyn Baker and the Blackjack Horns.
-Throughout 2015–2017, the band toured South America, the U.S., Australasia and Europe.
+Throughout 2015–2017, the band toured South America, the US, Australasia and Europe.

-In 2020, Van Eede received a BMI (Broadcast Music Inc) award for 5 million plays on US radio for "(I Just) Died in Your Arms".
-The track was also used in the hit film The Lego Batman Movie and in a season 3 episode of the Netflix series Stranger Things.
+In 2021, Van Eede received a BMI (Broadcast Music Inc) award for 6 million plays on US radio for "(I Just) Died in Your Arms".

 Other projects

-Since 2008, Van Eede has been a member of supergroup Man Doki Soulmates, formed by Hungarian musician Leslie Mándoki.
+Since 2008, Van Eede has been a member of supergroup Mandoki Soulmates, formed by Hungarian musician Leslie Mándoki.
 Alongside Van Eede, the band's members in the group have included, amongst others: Randy Brecker, Bill Evans, John Helliwell, Chris Thompson, Bobby Kimball, Ian Anderson, Chaka Khan, Tony Carey and the late Jack Bruce and Greg Lake.

 Personal life

-Van Eede married Nikki McFarlane in June 1996.
-He has a daughter, Lauren (born 13 May 1986), with ex-partner Andrea Hodder.
+Nick Van Eede married Nikki McFarlane in June 1996.
+He has a daughter from a previous relationship.